beratakuzum/sensor-watcher-api/README.md

 ```sh
 $ docker-compose up -d
 ```
-- Since MongoDB container is also running in our computer now, we can insert the sample data in our db.
+- Since MongoDB container is also running in our computer now, we can insert the sample data in into our db.
 We are going to run the **sync_data_to_mongo.py** script inside our **sensor-watcher-container** we just created.
 ```sh
 $ docker exec -it sensor-watcher-container /bin/bash
 $ cd src/scripts